sangvo235/SmartRecruit/README.md

 ```

 #### 6.1.
 Frontend
-- Install node.js for Node.js 20 LTS on Ubuntu 22.04 by following the first 2 steps on:
+- Install Node.js 20 LTS on Ubuntu 22.04 by following the first 2 steps on:
 ```
 https://medium.com/@nsidana123/before-the-birth-of-of-node-js-15ee9262110c
 ```